ʻAkikiki

 The ʻakikiki (pronounced /ˌæki'kiːki/) (Oreomystis bairdi), also called the Kauaʻi creeper, is a critically endangered Hawaiian honeycreeper endemic to Kauaʻi, Hawaiʻi.
 It is the only member of the genus Oreomystis.
 Of the Hawaiian birds known to be extant, it is thought to be the most endangered, with only 454 wild individuals reported as of 2018.
-A survey report in 2021 estimated the population at 45 with a 5 percent annual decrease, in July 2023 the remaining number of wild birds was estimated to be just 5 individuals and on July 1, 2024 it was realized that they are now extinct in the wild.
+A survey report in 2021 estimated the population at 45 with a 5 percent annual decrease, in July 2023 the remaining number of wild birds was estimated to be just 5 individuals.
+Pakele, the last known wild ʻakikiki, was last seen on August 29, 2025; she was honored as the last wild member of her species.

 Taxonomy

 Although the taxonomic affinities of Oreomystis remain uncertain, some phylogenetic evidence indicates that it is most closely allied with the ʻalauahios (Paroreomyza).
 Together, they form the second most basal recent lineage within the Hawaiian honeycreepers aside from the recently extinct poʻouli (Melamprosops phaeosoma), and the most basal extant lineage.
 However, other studies support it being slightly more derived than Paroreomyza.